Stephen-dsouza/bamazon/README.md

   * If a manager selects `Add to Inventory`, The app will display a prompt that will let the manager "add more" of any item currently in the store.

   * If a manager selects `Add New Product`, The app will allow the manager to add a completely new product to the store.

+ ## **bamazonSupervisor**
+ Running this application will list a set of menu options:

+   * View Product Sales by Department

+   When a supervisor selects `View Product Sales by Department`, the app will display a summarized table in their terminal/bash window showing the department_id,department_name,over_head_costs,product_sales and total_profit by department

+   * Create New Department

+   When a supervisor selects `Create New Department`, The app will prompt the user to add the department name and over head costs.